What’s happening with technology and start-ups in your country?

 This situation puts serious constraints on the local pool of coding specialists, additionally drained by extensive “brains” migration abroad.
 On top of that, more than one-third of Fijians (predominantly rural islanders) live in poverty and the rest enjoy very modest standards of living with the country’s GDP per-capita slightly exceeding $6,000 USD, which is not good news for e-commerce entrepreneurs.
 Local high-tech startups may find their businesses seriously impeded by the small size of the local population, widely dispersed across large areas, and reduced to major cities only.
 In this situation, the best chance to survive as a tech entrepreneur is to target users with high disposable income like tourists.

-Despite this situation, international organisations have been trying to promote innovative local startups.
+Despite this situation, international organizations have been trying to promote innovative local startups.
 Recently, Rinesh Sharma of Smart Farms Fiji has been one of five people from around the world to receive funding from the Bill & Melinda Gates Foundation and United Way to help tackle the COVID-19 pandemic.
 As the founder of Smart Farms Fiji, Mr. Sharma has developed the “Growing Essential Greens Home Kit System” as an innovative solution to the food security and health consequences of the COVID-19 pandemic for Fiji.

 India has around 3100 start-ups, with the addition of 1100+ new start-ups by end of 2019 alone.
 Bengaluru and NCR are the top 2 start-up destinations, together accounting for over 50% of start-ups.
 Young entrepreneurs dominate the start-up space, with over 73% founders in the age bracket of less than 36 years.